TULiberalArts/Neuroscience/pages/home.md

     title="Real-World Experience from Day One"
     content="Our students don't just learn from books.
 You'll get hands-on experience in research labs right here on campus and internship opportunities in the broader Philadelphia area." image=""
-    button-link=" "
+    button-link="resources/#internships-and-opportunities"
     button-text="Learn More" %}
   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
-      title="Add Another Year — and a Master's" content="Our competitive 4+1 program offers students the opportunity to earn both a bachelor's and master's degree in Neuroscience in just five years" image=""
+      title="Add Another Year — and a Master's" content="Our competitive 4+1 program offers students the opportunity to earn both a bachelor's and master's degree in Neuroscience in just five years." image=""
       button-link="undergraduate/#program-description"
       button-text="Learn More" %}